 Data are collected following either the 'minimal', the 'light' or the 'enhanced' CDI surveillance option.
-As shown in Table 1, the 'minimal' surveillance option requires collecting information with only Form H, the 'light' surveillance option requires collecting information with Form H and Form C, and the 'enhanced' surveillance option requires collecting information with Forms H and C as well as Form M.
+As shown in Table 1, the 'minimal' surveillance option requires collecting information with only Form H, for longer than one month (preferably 3 consecutive months).
+The 'light' surveillance option requires collecting information with Form H and Form C, and the 'enhanced' surveillance option requires collecting information with Forms H and C as well as Form M.